 This is a follow up to Borderline Personality Disorder: A Survivor’s Story, written by Amy Allison for LoveAndLifeToolbox.com in 2009.
-Amy shares how things been since that time; challenges, triumphs and her ongoing personal work.
-I strongly encourage you to read her first piece as well to truly comprehend how far she has come.
+She shares how things been since that time; challenges, triumphs and her ongoing personal work.
+I strongly encourage you to read begin with her first piece to truly comprehend how far she has come.

 Twenty-two years of sobriety did not address my co-dependency, my lack of boundaries, or my need to “fix” things.
 At the suggestions of a therapist, I started attending weekly Al-Anon meetings.
 As of now in November 2016, I have attended over 350 Al-Anon meetings, and have learned how to more effectively conduct myself in relationships and situations that has proven to yield much happier outcomes.